pgailinas/videoqa-representation-comparison/docs/05_Generate_CLIP_Text_Representations.md

 ## Purpose

-This notebook generates reusable shared CLIP text representations for NExT-QA question–answer candidates.
+This notebook generates shared CLIP text representations for NExT-QA question–answer candidates.
 These normalized semantic representations provide the common `clip_text` representation source used by the representation-based VideoQA methods.

 For each NExT-QA annotation record, the notebook constructs five combined question–answer text inputs—one for each multiple-choice candidate answer.
 Each combined text input is encoded as a normalized 512-dimensional CLIP representation.